Pennsylvania man arrested on suspicion of murder 8 years after wife vanished from Philly suburb

 “I suggest and we plan to argue at trial that the direct evidence is all of his lies about her disappearance that don’t make sense,” said de Barrena-Sarobe.

-For Ellen Lee and other friends who loved Maciejewska, she’s optimistic there will be justice.
+Lee and other friends who loved Maciejewska are optimistic there will be justice.

 “(It was) a sigh of relief that it was finally happening,” she told CNN, while acknowledging the story is not over yet.